simonkurtz-MSFT/api-management-discover-direct-management-api-status/README.md

 ./apim-direct-management-api-statistics.sh <tenant-id>
 ```

 You can also hard-code a test subscription at the top of the shell script to check a specific subscription.
+There's also a `SKIP_LOGIN` flag in the script that allows using the current tenant ID rather than repetitive logins.

 ## Results